- How long ago did you start blogging and why did you begin?

 With that in mind, you won’t find any “follow me for a chance to win” or any of that stuff.
 I want you to be here because you find value in what I offer or because you have something you genuinely want to share with me and others about the topics I write about.
-I’m so over the gimmicks.
+After working in online marketing and being a strategist for so long I’m over the gimmicks.
 Though I will still take on a few sponsors, I won’t be focused on advertising or promotion so having the additional subscribers & followers isn’t necessary.
 I want to build relationships with those of you who followed because you are generally interested.
 Reputable large companies frown on that type of promotion anyway.

 5. Are you affiliated with Proverbs 31 Ministries?

 Yes, I am.
 In the past I have served this ministry in any way they would let me whether that be by consulting or cleaning up at the annual She Speaks Conference.
 In 2012 I was offered the opportunity to serve on the board of directors for Proverbs 31 Ministries and after much consideration and talking it over with my family, we knew it was something I should do.
 My husband said to me, “your heart has always served there so it only makes since that your hands should follow.”
 Yes, I love that man!